Platform · AI Funnel

 Customer ships, Cloud Connect validates.

 Build phase of the AI funnel deployment lifecycle, inside Cloud Connect.
 The customer container — funnel.toml, models, COCO dataset, and container code — is pushed to a registry that is either Munic-hosted or customer-hosted.
 From the registry, the artefacts feed the triage trainer, which merges multiple customer funnels into one unified triage detector.
-The result feeds the NPU optimizer, which enforces NPU-only operations and INT8 quantization.
+The result feeds the NPU optimizer, which enforces NPU-only operations and low-precision inference.
 The optimized model feeds the hardware-in-the-loop validator, which runs the candidate against reference target hardware and gates on accuracy and latency.
 A bundle that passes is signed and emitted as the deployment bundle.

 flowchart LR